danilobellini/pyscanprev/examples/iir-filter.rst

       0.0999               .                .#         .
       0.0333 ##############                   #########

-Applying it on a sawtooth wave:
+Applying it on a 150 Hz (pi/147 rad/sample) sawtooth wave:

 .. code-block:: python